mancio5/perma-notes/pages/jadam/jadam-microorganisms.md

 So even though companies might tout their product as being "good" bacteria, it can only represent a fraction of the total diversity available in nature.

 ### Disrupting the soil balance and nutrients
+Selecting only few microorganisms means you are only providing a few types of nutrients to your plants.
+That inevitably means an imbalance of nutrients.
 Selectively use good microbes and exclude the bad ones disrupts the balance of soil nutrition which can lead to increased diseases in crops.

 **Use microorganisms selectively change the microorganism composition leading to change in nutrients.
 Microorganisms mean nutrients.**